josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 We loved the dogs we saw there that day, but they weren't quite the right fit for us.
 Still, the ball was now inexorably rolling, and we went to visit the rescue group's kennels a few days later, to meet more dogs on a sweltering afternoon in July.

-That's where we met Griff the first time (the rescue group had named him Houston), tongue permanently stuck out of his mouth, panting from the oppressive heat.
+That's where we met Griff the first time (the rescue group had temporarily named him Houston), tongue permanently stuck out of his mouth, panting from the oppressive heat.

 <img alt="Griff, a brown and grey Yorkie of about 10 pounds or so, on the first day we met him, panting in the summer heat" src="/images/post_images/griff/griff-first.jpg" loading="lazy" />

-He wasn't ready for us yet.
 There were vet treatments to get through (he'd been pretty neglected, and was underweight), paperwork, and house visits, too.
-We needed official approval from our landlord.
 The rescue group (Omaha's [Hands, Hearts and Paws](https://www.handsheartspaws.org/)) took its responsibility to give the pets a good home seriously.
-But in a matter of weeks, Griff was ours, and we were delighted to welcome him into our lives.
+We needed official approval from our landlord, and to pass their rigorous scrutiny.
+But pass we did, and in a matter of weeks, Griff's home was our home.

 ---

 It took us a while to settle on Griff's name.
 He was just "the dog," or "him" for several days.
-In fact, we initially named him "Duke," before realizing a day or two later that name just didn't sound right.
+Maybe even a week or more; I can't remember now.
+I know we initially named him "Duke," though, before admitting a day or two later that name just didn't sound right.
 He wasn't a Duke.

-He was a Griff, as it turned out—and as everybody he met reaffirmed.
+He was a Griff, as it turned out—and as almost everybody he met reaffirmed.
 Any time we told somebody our dog's name, the response was always "Griff?
 Aww, he looks like a Griff!"

+(No, not Griffin, and no, not Gryffindor; just Griff—though "Griffer" became a common affectionate nickname.)

 <img alt="Griff panting happily in the yard, shortly after we adopted him" src="/images/post_images/griff/griff-home.jpg" loading="lazy" />